-4.2.3.2 MathML predefined functions and operators
+4.2.3.1 Predefined functions and operators

 MathML functions can be used in two ways.
 They can be used as the operator within an applyelement, in which case they refer to a function evaluated at a specific value.
 For example, denotes a real number, namely sin(5).